tykling/certgrinder/README.md

 This can be a bit of a mouthful so let us break it down into manageable chunks.

 ### Installing the Certgrinder Server
+This section explains the steps to install a Certgrinder server.

 #### Install Server
 Create a VM or Jail somewhere.
 This will be your Certgrinder server.
 It will need to have `Certbot` installed and `sshd` running.
 It also needs to be accessible over SSH from all your Certgrinder clients.
 Furthermore, if you intend to serve the challenges locally you also need port 53 and/or 80 open from the outside world (a portforward will work).